ddttom/doc2web/docs/user-manual.md

 - Supports track changes visualization and handling
 - **Extracts exact numbering and formatting from DOCX XML structure**
 - **Modular architecture for improved maintainability and extensibility**
+- **Generates properly formatted HTML with indentation and line breaks for improved readability and debugging**
+- **Enhanced table formatting with professional styling, semantic structure, and accessibility features**

 ## Installation